bramwillemse/bw-home/content/_index.md

 <header class="e-grid-home__header">
   <h1>Hi, my name is Bram.</h1>
   <p>As a product owner or scrum master, I combine analytical thinking and empathy to unite teams and ideas, advocating for engineering excellence and team well-being.
-I am committed to the following 3 principles, fostering innovation, productivity, and a positive work environment.</p>
+I am committed to the following 3 principles, contributing to innovation, productivity, and a positive work environment.</p>
 </header>

 <article class="e-grid-home__card e-grid-home__card-one">